caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 <h2><a name="_Toc485150953"><span lang=EN-US>HABMIN dashboard</span></a></h2>

-<p class=MsoNormal><span lang=EN-US>And once again, since this is a beginner’s
+<p class=MsoNormal><span lang=EN-US>And once again, since this is a beginnerÂ’s
-tutorial I can’t go into all the possibilities of how to create a dashboard in openHAB2.
+tutorial I canÂ’t go into all the possibilities of how to create a dashboard in openHAB2.
 So I will not go into creating a dashboard in HABMIN.
 But be aware the HABMIN is providing a powerful graphical way of creating dashboards you might want to have a look at.</span></p>